andis-spr/fzf-bookmarks/README.md

 ```
 scoop install busybox lua fzf
 ```
-Or you can download the binaries from somewhere else and put them inside `dep-bin-win/{package-name}` directories.
+You can also put manually downloaded binaries in `dep-bin-win/{package-name}` directories.
+See links below.

 #### Links to Windows binaries
 - <a href="https://sourceforge.net/projects/luabinaries/files/5.4.0/Tools%20Executables/">`lua`</a>
 - <a href="https://github.com/junegunn/fzf-bin/releases">`fzf`</a>